Ebina Danjo: Pastor

-In 1916, he earned a doctorate in divinity from the Pacific Theological Seminary,Honorary? and in 1924 he received an honorary doctorate in law from Pomona College.
+In 1916, he earned a doctorate in divinity from the Pacific Theological Seminary, and in 1924 he received an honorary doctorate in law from Pomona College.

 President of Doshisha University

 In 1920, Ebina began working as the eighth president of Doshisha University.
 While he began his tenure by overhauling the university's financial system, which caused friction with the Board of Directors, who had vested interests in many parts of the university.
 During this time, Ebina's health worsened until he had to undergo treatment in 1928.
 On November 23, when he was still in the hospital, a fire broke out in a classroom, causing a riot.
 Two days later, on November 25, the entire Board resigned, leaving Ebina with sole responsibility over the incident.
 He returned to Hongo Congregational church and served as its pastor until he died on May 22, 1937.